gustofied/P2Engine/README.md

 <p align="center"><strong>A framework + runtime to build, run, and evaluate multi-agent systems.
 Extended with the Canton Network to enable monetary incentives, payments, and audits.</strong></p>

+<p align="center"><strong>The primary entry point is p2engine/README.md, which offers setup
+instructions and full overview of the framework.
+</strong></p>

 <p align="center">Orchestrate many AI agents with <em>observable</em> workflows, <em>adaptive</em> evaluation loops, and an <em>auditable</em> trail.</p>

 <p align="center">